 Thankfully, the bath does still play a major role today as can be seen in the countless TV shows and magazine articles devoted to onsen resorts.

-Although the daily bath may not surprise newly arrived visitors today as much as it did in Chamberlain’s time, one aspect that he mentioned does still surprise many: “Strangest of all, after a bath the Japanese dry themselves with a damp towel!”3
+Although the daily bath may not surprise newly arrived visitors today as much as it did in Chamberlain’s time, one aspect that he mentioned does still surprise many3:

 1 Chamberlain, Basil Hall (1905).
 Things Japanese Being Notes on Various Subjects Connected with Japan for the Use of Travellers and Others.
 J. Murray: 61.